amchi1205/Flight-booking-system/README.md

 Principal Front End - Eric McElhinny

 A web-based application for booking and managing flight reservations.
-Built with Python and Flask, this project allows users to search for flights, manage bookings, and securely authenticate.
+Built with Python, Flask, and SQL, this project allows users to search for flights, manage bookings, and securely authenticate.

 # Executive Summary
 The project underwent significant simplification by removing the Passengers, Reservations, and